 If you’re considering adopting one into your family, plan to spend a lot of time playing fetch or running your dog.

-There are also some things to consider regarding the border collie’s iconic coat.
+There are also some things to take into consideration in regards to the border collie’s iconic coat.

 First, border collies, like all dogs, are not hypoallergenic, and, due to the fact that they are seasonal shedders, they will require regular grooming.